Below are some high level points which should get you started.

 The following approach is the minimum for a given user (name) to have access:

 - Ensure username has an entry in the users table with at least role "user".
-If you do not access you will have to consult your admin to do this
+(Only those with the admin role are able to create/amend users.)

-- Now username should have access but so will everyone else that is a user in that dataset
+- Now username should have access to the desired dataset, but so will everyone else that is a user in that dataset

 The following is a general example of managing user dataset access using roles